Ted Grimsrud—November 18, 2019

 We know God lets things go.
 So, the question, then, for many of us is: Why?
 Why does God allow so much terrible stuff to happen?
 At least this is the question for those who believe that God is loving and good.
 And most of us who believe in God do believe that.
 I suspect as well that for most of those who don’t believe in God, the God that is not believed in is a God who allows terrible things to happen.
 My thinking about this issue has evolved a lot….

 Let me summarize one common notion: God has a plan for the world and its inhabitants.
 But God keeps God’s own counsel.
 We can’t know what this plan is because God’s ways are not our ways.
 God does intervene when it suits God’s purposes and our job is to trust God and rest in the confidence that God is working all things together for good—even when in the moment we can’t see that.
 I realize now that I have never found this a satisfactory answer, though I tried to believe it for a long time.
 I only succeeded as meagerly as I did because I repressed my questions and doubts.
-But, I mean, if God could have prevented the bombing of Nagsaski and didn’t, I don’t care about God inscrutable plan—I have to conclude God is not very morally good.
+But, I mean, if God could have prevented the bombing of Nagsaski and didn’t, I don’t care about God’s inscrutable plan—I have to conclude God is not very morally good.

 The problem of evil

 When I was in college back in the mid-1970s at the University of Oregon, I took a philosophy of religion class that forced me to open the door to those questions and doubts—though I managed to get the door back mostly closed before straying too far from the believe-in-an-all-powerful-God-no-matter-what path.
 In that class we read a novel by Peter De Vries called The Blood of the Lamb that helped focus the issue of God and evil.
 The main character, based pretty much on the author himself, has to come to terms with the illness and ultimate death of his young daughter.
 He had grown up in a Calvinist family where God’s all-powerfulness was the central belief.
-That “embedded theology” that was instilled in him from the time of his birth turned out to be utterly inadequate for helping him with this worst imaginable tragedy.
+The “embedded theology” that was instilled in him from the time of his birth turned out to be utterly inadequate for helping him with this worst imaginable tragedy.

 In my faded memory, I picture my class’s teacher, Professor Zweig getting pretty emotional, agonizing over the issues the book raised.
 I had no answers myself, since my theology did not have the suppleness to respond to this terrible challenge, but in my defensiveness I wrote off Professor Zweig as simply a skeptic who wanted to undermine the faith of his Christian students.
 What I learned only much later was that Professor Zweig was born in Germany in 1930 to Jewish parents.
 His family barely managed to escape the Nazis in 1936 and move to the US.
 The issue of God’s presence in a world full of evil was indeed one that he had quite authentically agonized over his whole life.

 I simply wasn’t ready to face those questions back then.
 At the same time, I was not emotionally all that deeply invested in an all-powerful God.
 It was something I was taught after I became a Christian when I was 17.
 It was easy in my comfortable life to accept that belief, but it was not something I had grown up with.
-What I was doing when I was in college mainly was going along with what I was being told about God, which meant I was okay with accepting theology that did not conform to my experience (or my reasoning).
+What I was doing when I was in college mainly was going along with what I was being told about God in church, which meant I was okay with accepting theology that did not conform to my experience (or my reasoning).
 That is, I was living in an intellectual and spiritual fog.

 I think I did realize that the problem of evil was likely an insurmountable problem for belief in an interventionist God.
 I certainly didn’t have a good response to Professor’s Zweig’s questions.
 But because I didn’t want to give up on the comfortable belief that God does intervene and is in control, I simply put the questions on the back burner once the philosophy of religion class was over.